Studying in the UK including Northern Ireland

 Undergraduate course

 UCAS (University and Colleges Admissions Service) is the central applications body for full-time undergraduate courses at UK universities and colleges.
-Its website contains all the information you need to apply to college including: how to apply, fees and information about the colleges.
+Its website has all the information you need to apply to college including: how to apply, fees and information about the colleges.
 Applications must be made online through the UCAS website.
-You can apply through your school or as an individual.

-Use the UCAS tariff calculator which is a points system used for entry to higher education.
+Use the UCAS tariff calculator to calculate the tariff points required for entry to higher education.
 It allows you to compare Leaving Certificate and GCSE A level grades.
 A Leaving Certificate subject at honours level is approximately equivalent to two-thirds of an A level.

 There is a complete list of dates for applications on the UCAS website.